© 2013 by: Opcode

 computers and earlier arcade machines.

-The module is just an simple expander for more RAM and better
+The Super Game Module is just an simple expander for more RAM and better

 sound, there is no graphic chip inside.

 The great games is in the Cartridge itself. (all codes incl. graphics).

 Eduardo at Opcode Games has already converted several games from

 MSX1 and Sega SG-1000 titles, and some of those are already available for our ColecoVision.